ucdavisdatalab/workshop_intro_to_remote_computing/_sources/chapters/02_connecting-to-a-server.md

   limit the amount of hard drive space available to each user such that total usage can never exceed available space, meaning that if a user's program tries to use more than available hard drive space, only that user's program crashes.
+  Regardless, all users should be mindful of the amount of hard drive space their submitted jobs require.

 * Hard drive bandwidth: Writing data to or reading data from hard drives is *several orders of magnitude* slower than writing or reading data from memory.
 If the total hard drive bandwidth requested by all active users exceeds existing bandwidth, hard drive operations will slow down proportionally for all users.
+Different servers may have different policies regarding hard drive bandwidth.
+For example, a server may have a special hard drive set aside for reading/writing large amounts of temporary "scratch" data, and another for long-term storage of large files.
+All users should be aware of any special policies that apply to the servers to which they connect.

+The later chapters of this reader will introduce strategies to estimate the resource needs of a particular operation *before* running the operation, to be able to plan ahead and ideally coordinate with a server's administrators before submitting an exceedingly resource-intensive job.

+### Job Scheduling

 To ensure smooth operation and fair allocation of the above resources, many servers implement job scheduling systems that let users submit operations they want to run ahead of time, and then select which jobs to run in which order to maximize total performance and minimize slow-downs due to contention.
 The later chapters of this workshop discuss common scheduling systems in detail.

-The later chapters will also introduce strategies to estimate the resource needs of a particular operation *before* running the operation, to be able to plan ahead and ideally coordinate with a server's administrators before submitting an exceedingly resource-intensive job.
+The main take-home message here is that you should not start some job that requires large amounts of server resources simply by logging in to a remote server and immediately running a computation command from that server's shell.

+### Cluster Computing

+The above note is especially important for *clusters,* which are groups of interconnected computers that act as a single server.
+Clusters are typically organized such that there is a single so-called *head node* that manages the operation of the entire cluster, and a large number of *computing nodes* (dozens to thousands) that actually run the computations requested by users.
+When a user submits a job to a remote cluster, the head node will subsequently send that job to one or more computation nodes, ideally ones that are not currently used by anyone else, so that the job can run with minimal interference and finish in the shortest amount of time possible.

+This architecture creates a potential issue: when you log into a remote cluster via SSH, you typically connect to the head node.
+But the head node is only meant for two purposes: to upload or download data or programs to/from the cluster, and to schedule jobs for execution on the computing nodes using some job scheduling system.
+Meaning, if you start a computation *on the head node* by directly running some command from the remote shell, you could easily overtax the head node's resources and bring the entire cluster to a halt. *Do not do this.*

 ### User Privacy